Armanino Blog

 Portland is now among the growing number of local jurisdictions that have imposed a tax to combat homelessness, following San Francisco's Homelessness Gross Receipts Tax (effective 1/1/2019) and most recently, Seattle (JumpStart Seattle was passed by the Seattle City Council on 7/6/2020 and is currently pending the mayor's signature).
 Homelessness is more often a significant problem in metropolitan areas, and it may just be a matter of time before other metropolitan areas enact a similar tax.

 Additionally, OR continues to provide additional guidance and clarifications regarding the OR CAT as taxpayers continue to struggle with applying the rules and understanding their liability for OR CAT purposes.
 As a reminder, the OR CAT is a calendar-year tax including taxpayers with fiscal year-ends.
 The quarterly tax payments are due April 30, July 31, October 31 and January 31.
-If you are expecting $750,000 or more of OR sourced receipts in 2020, you should be considering the impact to your tax provisions and compliance responsibilities for 2020.
+If you are expecting $750,000 or more of OR sourced receipts in 2020, you should be considering the impact to your tax provisions and regulatory compliance responsibilities for 2020.

 Stay In Touch